-Because of the confusion and archaic way the UK system deals with cannabis/hemp derived products the responsible suppliers of CBD in the UK banded together to form a trade association the CTA cannabis trade association and is governed by its members, who have established a set of standards for labelling and marketing.
+Because of the confusion and archaic way the UK system deals with cannabis/hemp-derived products the responsible suppliers of CBD in the UK banded together to form a trade association the CTA cannabis trade association and is governed by its members, who have established a set of standards for labeling and marketing.
 These standards are designed to inform and protect the consumers and ensure that all CTA UK members are compliant with the law.

 To remain within the law cbd must be sold as a food supplement (that’s what it is anyway) and not a medicine and the most can be said about it is that it helps regulate health and well-being.
-Therefore cbd must also comply to the legislation laid down by the FSA (food standards agency).
-The CTA are in constant dialogue with the (E)FSA and MHRA and regular meetings are held to discuss standards and regulation.
+Therefore cbd must also comply with the legislation laid down by the FSA (Food standards agency).
+The CTA is in constant dialogue with the (E)FSA and MHRA and regular meetings are held to discuss standards and regulation.

 When being supplied by a CTA registered company consumers can be sure that all products are 100% legal and accurately labeled and described.
 CBD is not a controlled drug and does not appear in any of classifications or schedules to the Misuse of drugs act 1971.